peppelinux/draft-demarco-acme-openid-federation/draft-demarco-acme-openid-federation.md

 the given entity (possibly performing Federation Entity Discovery to do so),
 then:

-* Verifies that the requested `openid-federation` value matches the `sub` parameter of the Requestor's Entity Configuration.
-Since the Entity Configuration MUST contain at most one Entity Identifier, this effectively means this challenge type works with requests for a single Federation Entity only.
+* Verifies that the requested `openid-federation` identifier value matches the `sub` parameter of the Requestor's Entity Configuration.

 * Verifies that the `sig` field of the payload includes a valid JWT over the key authorization, signed with one of the keys published in the Requestor's